DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 If you’re not sure about your immigration status, you can [check if you need a UK visa](https://www.gov.uk/check-uk-visa).
 You can also [contact UK Visas and Immigration for help](https://www.gov.uk/contact-ukvi-inside-outside-uk).

-Get into Teaching advisers will not be able to answer questions about visas and immigration.
+Get into Teaching advisers will not be able to answer specific questions about visas and immigration related to your personal circumstances.

 <div class="inset">
   <h3>Already living in the UK?</h3>